Marceillo/mindfulness/README.md

 - [Am I responsive](https://ui.dev/amiresponsive) - This tool tests the responsiveness of the site and provides an image used in the beginning of the document.
 - [Jigsaw validator](https://jigsaw.w3.org/css-validator/) - used to look for errors and none standard css code.
 - [W3C validator](https://validator.w3.org/) - used to look for errors and none standard html code.
+- [Optimizing background image](https://tinypng.com/) - used to optimize image for websites.
+- [Converting tool](https://convertio.co/image-converter/) - used to convert jpeg to webp file format.
 - Google Chrome's lighthouse for performance and accessibility tests for mobile and desktop modes.

 ## Deployment <a name="deployment"></a>

 Deployed the site on GitHub using the following procedure: